-A company using a principle-based valuation for one or more policies or contracts must establish reserves for those policies and contracts that reflect risks that arise from future events that are:
+A principle-based reserve valuation must only reflect risks that arise from future events that are:

-- (a) Directly related to the policies or contracts being valued, or their supporting assets; and - (b) Determined capable of materially affecting the reserve.
+- (a) Associated with the policies or contracts being valued, or their supporting assets; and - (b) Determined capable of materially affecting the reserve.

-Risks not to be included in reserves are those of a general business nature that are not specific to the insurance contract, and are best viewed from the company perspective as opposed to the policy or contract perspective.
+Risks not to be included in reserves are those of a general business nature, those that are not specific to the insurance contract, or those that are best viewed from the company perspective as opposed to the policy or contract perspective.
 These risks may involve the need for a liability separate from the reserve, or may be provided for in capital and surplus.

+Since no list can be comprehensive and applicable to all types of products, this section of the Manual provides examples of the general approach to the determination of the meaning of "associated with the policies or contracts" while recognizing that each relevant section of the Manual will deal with this issue from the perspective of the products subject to that section.
 Examples of risks to be included in a principle-based valuation include risks associated with policyholder behavior (such as lapse and utilization risk), mortality risk, interest rate risk, asset default risk, separate account fund performance, and the risk related to the performance of indices for contractual guarantees.
 Examples of risks not to be included in a principle-based valuation include guaranty fund assessment risk or liability, health risk pool liability, reputation risk and fraud/theft risk.